 MOBILE MAP STOPS 55 – 60

-55 – Occupational Health
+55 – Cummins Health Center (former)

 Hardy Holzman Pfeiffer Associates designed the facility in 1973 as an alternative approach to industrial health care design.
 The facility has been designed with an abundance of glass and few interior walls.
 Finished in black glass, the walls become transparent at night, making the interior visible from the outside.
 The landscaping is by Dan Kiley.